The General Data Protection Regulation (“GDPR”) is a European data protection law which became effective in May 2018. It applies globally

 Organisations, regardless of size, must adopt a strategy of ‘privacy by design’ regarding the processing of personal data.
 Appropriate technical and organisational controls must be adopted to manage the risks posed to individuals by the data processing activities.

-Depending on the level of risk, the location of the processor/controller and whether the entity is a private or public body, organisations may need to conduct impact assessments, keep detailed records of data processing, appoint a EU Representative and a Data Protection Officer, and ensure compliance by conducting regular training and gap-analyses.
+Depending on the level of risk, the location of the processor/controller and whether the entity is a private or public body, organisations may need to conduct impact assessments, keep detailed records of data processing, appoint a EU Representative or a Data Protection Officer, and ensure and demonstrate compliance by conducting regular training and gap-analyses.

 We cater for all types of organisations and have specialists available to assist public bodies and authorities.